 After the hog hunt and before dinner last night, Nick and I wrapped up and settled the bill.
 This was a painless process, and he walked me through the account – absolutely no surprises (other than my bank not authorizing purchases in SA like they said they did on the phone and email).
 But we got that sorted out, and Nick made it easy.

-The next day our flight out of Port Elizabeth didn’t leave until 3:30 pm, so Nick offered to drive us through Addo on our way to the airport.
+The next day our flight out of Port Elizabeth didn’t leave until 3:30 pm, so Nick offered to drive us through Addo elephant park on our way to the airport.

 He was a fantastic Park guide as well – we had a blast, and we’re very thankful for his generosity with his time—a great way to end the trip.
 Since we left, Nick has texted to make sure we made it back alright, check how we deal with COVID, and keep me updated on taxidermy stuff.